hunterjackson/docs/source/mqtt.rst

 * Default:    null

 ``connect.mqtt.source.converters``

 Contains a tuple (mqtt source topic and the canonical class name for the converter of a raw Mqtt message bytes to a SourceRecord).
-If the source topic is not matched it will default to the BytesConverter.This will send an avro message over Kafka using Schema.BYTES
+If the source topic is not matched it will default to the BytesConverter.
+This will send an avro message over Kafka using Schema.BYTES

 * Data type:  string
 * Importance: medium